North Carolina Rep. McHenry, who led House through speaker stalemate, won’t seek reelection in 2024

 Known as the bow tie-wearing chairman of the Financial Services Committee, McHenry had risen through the House Republican ranks in recent years.
 As a top lieutenant to McCarthy, McHenry helped him win the speaker’s contest in January and negotiate the debt limit deal made with President Joe Biden earlier this year.

-McHenry was thrust into a starker spotlight in October when McCarthy was pushed out of his speaker job in a historic vote.
+McHenry then became a semi-celebrity figure by Capitol Hill standards when he was thrust into a starker spotlight in October when for the first time in history the House had evicted its speaker.

-According to House rules, McHenry was picked from a list McCarthy was required to keep and became the acting speaker — also known as speaker pro tempore — until the chamber figured out who would be the next leader.
+According to House rules, McHenry was picked from a list McCarthy was required to keep to become the acting speaker — also known as speaker pro tempore — until the chamber figured out who would be the next leader.

+The typically personable and upbeat McHenry took on a more serious demeanor in the new role, shunning the scrum of reporters that trailed his every step and refusing to answer most questions — but often with a knowing half-smile.

+McHenry was never a contender for the speaker’s job himself.
+When Johnson was ultimately elected Oct.
+25, McHenry gaveled the vote closed, with an exhaustive sigh of relief, and retreated to his perch leading the financial services panel.

-McHenry, now 48, ran unsuccessfully for a state House seat in 1998, but he won four years later.
-In 2004, McHenry pulled off an upset by winning the 10th District GOP U.S. House primary, narrowly defeating a popular local sheriff in a runoff before winning in the general election.
+McHenry, now 48, married and with three children, ran unsuccessfully for a state House seat in 1998, but he won four years later.
+In 2004, McHenry pulled off an upset by winning the 10th District GOP primary, narrowly defeating a popular local sheriff in a runoff before winning in the general election.

 McHenry entered Congress as a hardline conservative willing to speak against leadership, but over time McHenry rose up the GOP leadership ladder, becoming the Republicans’ chief deputy whip in 2015, and a key part of McCarthy’s team.